dylan-lang/opendylan/documentation/library-reference/source/io/print.rst

      Announces a conditional newline to the pretty printer.
-The pretty printer emits a newline depending on the *kind* and the state of the pretty printer’s current line buffer.
+The pretty printer emits a newline depending on the *kind* and the state of the pretty printer's current line buffer.
 The *kind* argument has roughly the following meanings:

      - ``#"fill"`` Emit a newline if the current *section* of output